 - Income and Occupation: These factors influence access to healthy food and healthcare.

-Coronary Heart Disease risk factors: Measures for Reduction
+Coronary Heart Disease Risk Factors: Measures for Reduction

 Coronary Heart Disease (CHD) is a chronic and intricate ailment associated with substantial morbidity and mortality, primarily attributed to atherosclerotic lesions in coronary vessels, ultimately leading to myocardial infarction (MI) and stroke.
-Unhealthy eating habits, often influenced by chronic inflammation, are closely linked to CHD (Wu et al., 2022).
-Also, According to CDC (2019), various health conditions, lifestyle choices, as well as your age and family history can elevate the risk of developing heart disease; approximately 47% of Americans have at least one of the three primary risk factors for heart disease: high blood pressure, elevated cholesterol levels, and smoking.
+Unhealthy eating habits, often influenced by chronic inflammation, are closely linked to CHD.
+Various health conditions, lifestyle choices, as well as your age and family history, can elevate the risk of developing heart disease; approximately 47% of Americans have at least one of the three primary risk factors for heart disease: high blood pressure, elevated cholesterol levels, and smoking.
 Certain risk factors for heart disease, such as age or family history, are beyond your control.
 However, you can proactively reduce your risk by changing the factors you can control.

 Behaviors that heighten the risk for heart disease are

-- Smoking: The Food & Drug Administration (FDA) estimates that cardiovascular disease causes 800,000 deaths and 400,000 premature deaths per year (Brown et al., 2023).
+- Smoking: The Food & Drug Administration (FDA) estimates that cardiovascular disease causes 800,000 deaths and 400,000 premature deaths per year.
 About one-fifth and one-third of these result from smoking, respectively.
-Additionally, research reported that smoking resulted in a 51% increased risk of coronary heart disease in patients with diabetes (Brown et al., 2023).
-According to the CDC (2019), Cigarette smoking has the potential to harm the heart and blood vessels, amplifying the risk for heart conditions like atherosclerosis and heart attacks.
+Additionally, research reported that smoking resulted in a 51% increased risk of coronary heart disease in patients with diabetes.
+Cigarette smoking has the potential to harm the heart and blood vessels, amplifying the risk for heart conditions like atherosclerosis and heart attacks.
 Even nonsmokers face an increased risk of heart disease when exposed to secondhand smoke.

 - Excessive alcohol consumption can elevate blood pressure and elevate the risk of heart disease.
 It also leads to increased triglyceride levels, a fatty substance in the blood associated with an elevated risk of heart disease.